Winter Fuel Payment - you have not received it before

 - you were subject to immigration control and did not qualify for help from the Department for Work and Pensions

-- you lived in a care home, an independent hospital or Ilford Park Polish Resettlement Home (and had done so for the previous 12 weeks or more) and you were on State Pension Credit, income-based Jobseeker's Allowance or income-related Employment and Support Allowance
+- you lived in a care home or an independent hospital for the previous 12 weeks or more and received Pension Credit, income-based Jobseeker's Allowance or income-related Employment and Support Allowance

 How you will be paid